muritane/generative-constraint-principle/README.md

 # The Generative Constraint Principle

-## A Structural Theory of Generators, Constraints, Observations, and Explanation
+## A Structural Theory of Observations, Generators, Constraints, and Explanation

 ---

 # Motivation

-Systems continuously produce observable outputs.
+Systems continuously produce observations.

 Examples include: